Fightin' Marines: Publication history

 Like much of the Charlton line, Fightin' Marines went on a publishing hiatus between November 1976 and October 1977 (issues #132 and 133).
 From issue #136 (April 1978) onward, Fightin' Marines was primarily a reprint title, mostly using material from earlier issues.
 The series ran through issue #176; Charlton published a total of 163 issues.

 Features

 The cover art for Fightin' Marines #5 is by Matt Baker, best known for his work on Quality Comics' Phantom Lady.

 Among the characters featured in early issues of Fightin' Marines is Canteen Kate, who appeared in issues #2-9 and #14–15.
-(The character starred in three issues of her own title in 1952.)
+The character starred in three issues of her own title in 1952.
 Another recurring character from early issues of Fightin' Marines is Leatherneck Jack, who appeared in issues #2–15.

 A topic addressed in Fightin' Marines #42 is Communist intrigue in Europe.
 The writer's opinion left no doubt that Communists were the enemy and needed to be eradicated.
-The bulk of the stories in Fightin' Marines take place during World War II and the Korean War, but as the series moved along, more were set during the Vietnam War, the better to show the menace of Communism.
+The bulk of the stories in Fightin' Marines take place during World War II and the Korean War, but as the series moved along, more were set during the Vietnam War, to better show the menace of Communism.